 Most plans have a maximum amount of coverage per illness as well as annual limits, exposing members to catastrophic health costs.
 These limits can be increased by choosing optional add-on plans, with some claiming to be unlimited.

 There are no open-enrollment periods.
 Members can choose to join anytime.

 Monthly share contributions (premiums) maximize at three in a household.
 Parents with more than one child do not pay additional monthly share costs per family member.

-Monthly shares are not tax deductible but direct payment of medical expenses are allowed as an itemized deduction on Schedule A, subject to the 7.5% adjusted gross income (AGI) limitation.
+Monthly shares are not tax deductible, but direct payment of medical expenses are allowed as an itemized deduction on Schedule A, subject to the adjusted gross income (AGI) limitation.

 Although plans have high deductible options, they are not eligible for contributions to Health Savings Accounts (HSAs).

 As medical expenses continue to consume more of the average household budget, HCSMs will increasingly be considered.
-Before taking the leap of faith, one must consider the risks associated with reliance on an unregulated organization with no financial guarantees and if your values and sense of community match a faith-based health plan.
+Before taking the leap of faith, you must consider the risks associated with reliance on an unregulated organization with no financial guarantees and whether your values and sense of community match a faith-based health plan.